 How Interactions are Filtered:

-Below is the explanation of how an interaction is filtered by LB in the DOS:
+Below is the explanation of how an interaction is filtered on an ongoing basis by LB in the DOS:

 - Genetically programmed interaction is processed automatically by LB (as mentioned under title Hard-Wired Interactions)

 - If the interaction matches previously stored repetitive interactions in the LB memory, it is initiated by VP and handed over to LB for execution after it retrieves its execution information from the memory.
 Such interactions are executed until they are interrupted by VP (which I call "VP Standby Mode")